Holiday inspiration, ideas about where to go and what to see in Hokianga

 - Rawene Gallery & Cafe is a delightful mixture of gallery, mismatched china and local warmth making you feel at home.
 The large picture windows look directly out onto the main thoroughfare.

-- Kohokohu has a cafe with standard kiwi cafe fare with a genuine home baked taste to the delicious cakes and sandwiches
+- Kohukohu has a cafe with standard kiwi cafe fare with a genuine home baked taste to the delicious cakes and sandwiches

 - There are general stores in Rawene and Opononi.
 Takeaway options are available in Opononi with fish n chips on the beach a local favourite.

 - Copthorne Hotel in Opononi restaurant is open to the general public